hoodietramp/TryHackMe-KOTH-Machine-Production-Writeup/README.md

 > It is a backdoor for user ashu...

-put the pass we found in the python script of user skidy `y......!`<br />
+put the pass we found in the python script in the home directory of user skidy `y......!`<br />

 ![image](images/9001.png)